 In his article about energy management goal-setting, experienced energy manager and process engineer Magdy Aly suggests formally establishing energy performance goals by having them recognised by senior management as a mission for the entire organisation.

-“Once the the potential for improvement has been estimated, goals can be established at the appropriate organisational levels,” remarks Aly.
+“Once the potential for improvement has been estimated, goals can be established at the appropriate organisational levels,” remarks Aly.
 One way to assess the improvement potential of your organisation is to try a virtual energy audit.
-Online tools like DEXMA Detect are available to help with this.
+Online tools like Spacewell Energy Dexma Detect tool are available to help with this.

 Establishing SMART Goals for Energy Management

 Here are a few examples of what a SMART energy management goal could look like:

 “In Q1 2021 I will save €1,000 of electricity in our main building.”